wfaler/mimir/docs/sources/operators-guide/run-production-environment-with-helm/guide.md

 onto different Kubernetes Nodes.
 Also, the chart increases the scale of the Grafana Mimir cluster.

-[//]: # (TODO revisit this paragraph after reading the whole topic to see if
-            the intro still needs some information)
-- using an object storage setup different from the MinIO deployment that comes with the mimir-distributed chart.

 ## Before you begin

 Meet all the follow prerequisites: